 Is Harley Davidson going to make the same mistake again?

 In the 1970’s Harley Davidson lost its way.
-Sales were falling and the company was in trouble.
+Sales were falling and the company was in big financial trouble.
 The management at the time decided the solution was to expand their range and move into new industry segments.

 A good idea, in principle, but it was executed with one major flaw, they forgot their DNA.
 Instead of staying true to the Brands rebellious, “bad boy” essence, they built a motorcycle that didn’t fit with their DNA at all, the MX250.
 It was of course a complete disaster, selling less than 1000 units.
 It appealed to neither Harley riders or Motocross riders.
 It doesn’t even get a mention on their website in the “History Timeline”